marekkarbarz/EntityFramework.Docs/entity-framework/ef6/selecting-entity-framework-runtime-version-for-ef-designer-models-ef6-onwards.md

 3. Select **EntityFramework** (make sure it is going to update it to the version you want)
 4. Click **Update**

+?

 ## Targeting EF5.x

 You can choose EF5 from the 'Choose Your Version' screen to add the EF5 runtime to your project.
-Once you've added EF5, you’ll still see the screen with the EF6 option disabled.
+Once you've added EF5, you?ll still see the screen with the EF6 option disabled.

 If you have an EF4.x version of the runtime already installed then you will see that version of EF listed in the screen rather than EF5.
 In this situation you can upgrade to EF5 using the following steps:

 1. Select **Tools -&gt; Library Package Manager -&gt; Package Manager Console**
 2. Run **Install-Package EntityFramework -version 5.0.0**

+?

 ## Targeting EF4.x